flare-foundation/governance-proposals/SIP/SIP_4.md

 * **FTSO anchor feeds**: Providers must submit a value estimate that lies within a 0.5% band around the consensus median value in 80% of voting rounds within a reward epoch.
 * **FTSO block-latency feeds**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, defined as < 0.2% of the total active weight.

-Note that the above requirements apply specifically to the FTSOv2 protocol, as the FTSOv1 protocol will be deprecated.
+Note that the above requirements apply specifically to the FTSOv2 protocol, as the FTSOv1 protocol will soon be deprecated.

 ### 2.3 Example: Rewards in the Proposed Incentive Structure